Film Director Services

 Directors shaped by Peru's auteur tradition and three-ecosystem location range

-Here is how this works in practice.
-Peruvian cinema's authority sits with a directing community led by Claudia Llosa — whose Milk of Sorrow won the Berlinale Golden Bear and earned an Academy Award nomination, with Madeinusa taking the Sundance World Cinema Special Jury Prize before it — alongside Francisco Lombardi's career across La Boca del Lobo and Caídos del Cielo, Javier Fuentes-León's Contracorriente as the first Peruvian feature to win the Sundance Audience Award in 2009, Joel Calero on Cielo Oscuro, Daniel and Diego Vega across Octubre and El Mudo with Cannes Un Certain Regard selections, Salvador del Solar's Magallanes, Melina León's Cannes Directors' Fortnight 2019 selection Canción sin nombre, Óscar Catacora's Aymara-language Wiñaypacha as the first feature in Aymara, and Augusto Tamayo and the Armando Robles Godoy heritage that anchors the lineage.
+Peruvian cinema's standing rests with a directing community led by Claudia Llosa.
+Her Milk of Sorrow won the Berlinale Golden Bear and earned an Academy Award nomination, and her earlier Madeinusa took the Sundance World Cinema Special Jury Prize.
+Francisco Lombardi built a long career across La Boca del Lobo and Caídos del Cielo.
+Javier Fuentes-León's Contracorriente won the Sundance Audience Award in 2009, the first Peruvian feature to do so.
+Joel Calero made Cielo Oscuro, while Daniel and Diego Vega shot Octubre and El Mudo, both Cannes Un Certain Regard selections.
+Salvador del Solar directed Magallanes, and Melina León's Canción sin nombre earned a 2019 Cannes Directors' Fortnight selection. Óscar Catacora's Aymara-language Wiñaypacha was the first feature made in Aymara.
+Augusto Tamayo and the Armando Robles Godoy heritage anchor the lineage.

-Here is the short of it.
-Our director roster reflects that range: feature directors with Festival de Lima at PUCP, Festival al Este, Premios Luces, Cannes, Sundance, and Berlinale credits, alongside documentary, advertising, and emerging streaming-first directors working with Tondero Producciones, Big Bang Films, Inca Producciones, Cinesphere, and Maretazo Cine.
-We match candidates by genre instinct, visual approach, altitude and Amazon-logistics experience, and production scale.
+Our director roster reflects that range.
+It includes feature directors with credits at Festival de Lima at PUCP, Festival al Este, Premios Luces, Cannes, Sundance, and Berlinale.
+Alongside them are documentary, advertising, and emerging streaming-first directors who work with Tondero Producciones, Big Bang Films, Inca Producciones, Cinesphere, and Maretazo Cine.
+We match candidates by genre instinct, visual style, altitude and Amazon-logistics experience, and production scale.

-Here is the breakdown.
-Production-wise, our directors work across Lima as the operational base — Miraflores, Barranco, San Isidro, and the Cinesphere production tricky — and on location at Machu Picchu, the Sacred Valley with Ollantaytambo and Pisac, Cusco at 3,400 metres, the Colca Canyon, Arequipa's white-stone colonial centre, the Nazca Lines, the Pacific coastline from Chincha to Trujillo, and the Amazon basin around Iquitos and Tambopata, supported by PromPerú's Film Commission, DAFO funding rounds under Ley 26370, Lima Film Office, and Cusco Film Commission.
+On the production side, our directors work across Lima as the main base.
+That base covers Miraflores, Barranco, San Isidro, and the Cinesphere production hub.
+They also shoot on location at Machu Picchu, the Sacred Valley with Ollantaytambo and Pisac, Cusco at 3,400 metres, the Colca Canyon, and Arequipa's white-stone colonial centre.
+The range extends to the Nazca Lines, the Pacific coastline from Chincha to Trujillo, and the Amazon basin around Iquitos and Tambopata.
+This work is backed by PromPerú's Film Commission, DAFO funding rounds under Ley 26370, the Lima Film Office, and the Cusco Film Commission.

-Here is what that looks like on the ground.
-Non-Spanish-speaking directors are paired with bilingual first ADs and production managers so creative intent translates cleanly into the set culture of Peruvian crews.
-This operate without formal union restrictions and run flexible 12-14 hour shoot days at competitive day rates compared to Mexico, Colombia, and Argentina.
-Cinematographers in the Inti Briones custom, editors in the Eric Williams and Gianfranco Annichini lineage who finished Asu Mare and Milk of Sorrow, and production designers carrying Susana Torres's mantle are ready through the network, with Ibermedia and bilateral treaty co-production routing structured for Argentina, Spain, and Brazil partners and Ministerio de Cultura compliance built into the workflow.
+Non-Spanish-speaking directors are paired with bilingual first ADs and production managers, so creative intent carries cleanly into the set culture of Peruvian crews.
+These crews work without formal union limits and run flexible 12-14 hour shoot days, at day rates that beat Mexico, Colombia, and Argentina.
+Cinematographers in the Inti Briones style, editors in the Eric Williams and Gianfranco Annichini lineage who cut Asu Mare and Milk of Sorrow, and production designers carrying Susana Torres's mantle are all ready through the network.
+Ibermedia and bilateral treaty co-production routes are set up for Argentina, Spain, and Brazil partners, with Ministerio de Cultura compliance built into the workflow.

 ACT 03